 Use about 1 part paint to 1 part water and make sure that you cover the whole canvas and get into all the cracks in the texture.
-When applying paint to texture, the paint has a different translucence than it does purely on the canvas and you can get more vibrant colour effects.
+Let this initial coat dry before adding any further paint layers on.

 One thing I recommend that you do before creating a painting with heavy texture is to create a trial piece on a small canvas, perhaps marked out into squares with different types of texture in each – perhaps some scraped marks, some added swirls, some deliberate cracks etc.